-The water consumption for the year account of expansion projects in multiple cooling and gardening requirements as compared to previous years.
+The water consumption for the year includes increased consumption on account of expansion projects in multiple existing sites.
+Additionally, the lower rainfall during the year resulted in increased consumption on account of cooling and gardening requirements as compared to previous years.